GenomePathogenAnalysisService/test_scripts/README.md

 3. generate_gpas_uploader_csv.sh   => genereate csv files to illumina and nanopore ready to be used by the gpas uploader

 4. tags => tag file to be used on the tag column pf the samples' csv

+5. test_illumina.sh and test_nanopore.sh => script to execute once the samples have been uplodaded and unreleased.